Promoting Effective STBBI, HIV, Hepatitis C and Harm Reduction Education with Indigenous Peoples of BC

 March 3 and 4, 2020

-Coast Coal Harbour Hotel, Vancouver, BC, the traditional territories of the Musqueam, Squamish, and Tsleil-Waututh people.
+Location: Coast Coal Harbour Hotel, Vancouver, BC, the traditional territories of the Musqueam, Squamish, and Tsleil-Waututh people.
+There is a gender neutral washroom option available.

 General Application Information – PLEASE READ THIS INFORMATION CAREFULLY BEFORE MAKING AN APPLICATION